 - Deepen fundamental supervisory practices to work with all employees, including those impacted by trauma

-Attendees who complete all three training days, field practice, and other required assignments will receive the Collective Leadership Supervisor Training Certificate from John Jay College’s Professional Studies.
+Attendees who complete the full 21-hour course, field practice, and other required assignments will receive the Collective Leadership Supervisor Training Certificate from John Jay College’s Professional Studies.

 Course Schedule & Logistics

-The Collective Leadership Supervisor Training will be held on the John Jay College campus (524 West 59th Street), with sessions from 9:00am to 5:00pm each day:
+The Collective Leadership Supervisor Training is typically held on the John Jay College campus (524 West 59th Street) over the course of three days.
+However, due to COVID-19, the 21-hour training will now be facilitated remotely.

 WHO SHOULD APPLY?